Contact: Daryl Kimball, Executive Director, 202-463-8270 x107; Kelsey Davenport, Director for Nonproliferation Policy

 April 24, 2014: An additional shipment to Latakia brings the total to 92 percent.

-April 29, 2014: The OPCW announced that it would send a team to investigate the April 11 attacks that the Assad regime used cholorine gas.
+April 29, 2014: The OPCW announced that it would send a team to investigate the April 11 attacks that the Assad regime used chlorine gas.

 May 1, 2014: Syria missed the revised deadline to remove all of its chemical weapons stockpile from the country by the end of April.
-Approximately 8 percent of the stockpile, largely sarin precursor chemicals, remains in Damascus.
+Approximately 8 percent of the declared stockpile, largely sarin precursor chemicals, remains in Damascus.

 June 8, 2014: The Norwegian ship Taiko departed for Finland and the United States to deliver Syrian chemical weapons for destruction.

 June 17, 2014: The OPCW's fact finding mission in Syria to investigate the use of chlorine gas concluded that it was used in earlier attacks.
 The team was unable to visit all of the locations due security issues.

-June 23, 2014: OPCW Director General Uzumcu announced that the last 8 percent of Syria's chemical weapons was shipped out of the country from the port of Latakia on the Danish ship Ark Futura.
+June 23, 2014: OPCW Director General Uzumcu announced that the last 8 percent of Syria's declared chemical weapons stockpile was shipped out of the country from the port of Latakia on the Danish ship Ark Futura.
 Uzumcu says the chemicals should be destroyed within four months.

 July 2, 2014: Over 600 metric tons of chemical weapons were loaded on to the Cape Ray at the port of Gioia Tauro in Italy.

 July 21, 2014: The OPCW announced that all of the chemical weapons have reached the various facilities in Finland, the United States, the United Kingdom, or the Cape Ray for destruction.
 At the time of the announcement nearly 32 percent of the total stockpiles had been destroyed.

 July 24, 2014: The executive council of the OPCW also announced that seven hangars in Syria that were part of the country's chemical weapons will be destroyed and five bunkers will be permanently sealed.

-August 13, 2014: The OPCW announced that 581 metric tonnes of a precursor chemical for sarin gas have been neutranlized on the Cape Ray.
-Operations to neutralize the blister agent sulfer mustard have now begun.
+August 13, 2014: The OPCW announced that 581 metric tonnes of a precursor chemical for sarin gas have been neutralized on the Cape Ray.
+Operations to neutralize the blister agent sulfur mustard have now begun.